Didgitalpunk/CPH-F206_Reversing_Notes/README.md

 Connecting the SWD header to a J-LINK, setting up its parameters, and attempting to read the firmware, I was able to get a successful dump.
 Usually MCU's have code readout protection which prevents the downloading of flash contents, the manufacturer did not turn this feature on.

 # Firmware Reversing
 The firmware can now be thrown into IDA/Ghidra for analysis, using the strings within, around 70% of the firmware can be mapped back to the N32G43x SDK and example implementation found on github.
-From within the firmware, the second RF chip can be identified, they are using an [Si4463](https://www.silabs.com/wireless/proprietary/ezradiopro-sub-ghz-ics/device.si4463?tab=specs) Transceiver chip that supports the ISM band.
+From within the firmware, the RF chip can be identified, they are using an [Si4463](https://www.silabs.com/wireless/proprietary/ezradiopro-sub-ghz-ics/device.si4463?tab=specs) Transceiver chip that supports the ISM band.

 <img src="./imgs/Firmware_IDA.png" alt="drawing" width="600"><br>
 The reversing of the firmware is left as an exercise for the user and will not be covered here.